Message from the General Manager

 Environmental Services at a glance

-Clean water and a clean environment are essential to a healthy life, and our 653 employees are committed to both.
-We collect and treat wastewater from 111 cities and townships in the Twin Cities metro region, serving approximately 2.8 million people.
+Clean water and a clean environment are essential to a healthy life, and our 600+ employees are committed to both.
+We collect and treat wastewater from 111 cities and townships in the Twin Cities region, serving approximately 2.8 million people.
 We also monitor air and water quality, and plan for a long-range water supply to meet future demand.

 Wastewater collection and treatment

-Whenever someone in the Twin Cities metro area takes a shower, flushes a toilet, or runs a washing machine, the used water is routed to one of our wastewater treatment plants through an extensive network of local and regional sanitary sewer pipes.
+Whenever someone in the Twin Cities region takes a shower, flushes a toilet, or runs a washing machine, the used water is routed to one of our wastewater treatment plants through an extensive network of local and regional sanitary sewer pipes.
 We own, operate, and maintain the regional wastewater collection and treatment system, which includes:

 - 635 miles of regional sanitary sewers